-- 3. Questionnaires and Interviews. - a.
-Written Questionnaire. - i.
+3. Questionnaires and Interviews.

+a.
+Written Questionnaire.

+- i.
 When a written statement of any kind is requested from an employee, the employee shall be given the request in writing and the employee shall to the best of his/her ability provide an accurate and truthful written statement on the matter being investigated, including answers to any specific questions included in the request. - ii.
 The employee shall be given a copy of the questionnaire and, if available, sign for its receipt. - iii.
 The questionnaire shall contain questions pertaining to the incident under investigation.
 [Note: When a critical or unusual incident report is required, the employee may be required to provide a narrative statement regarding the incident without the necessity of specific written questions.
-Such report shall be provided promptly and accurately to the best of the employee's ability.]

-- iv.
-The employee shall be afforded a reasonable time to respond without undue delay. - A copy of the written response shall be provided to the employee who shall have 24 hours to review, amend, change or correct said statement. - b.
-Oral Interview. - At the conclusion of the interview, the employee shall have the opportunity to review the questions and answers documented by the investigator. - ii.
+Such report shall be provided promptly and accurately to the best of the employee's ability.] - iv.
+The employee shall be afforded a reasonable time to respond without undue delay.
+When the employee is the subject of the investigation, he/she shall have 24 hours to submit his/her response. - v.
+A copy of the written response shall be provided to the employee who shall have 24 hours to review, amend, change or correct said statement.

+b.
+Oral Interview.

+- At As soon as the document is available after the conclusion of the interview, the employee shall have the opportunity to review the questions and answers documented by the investigator. - ii.
 Once reviewed, the employee shall have the right to place his/her initials on each page of the recorded answer or summary to affirm its accuracy. - iii.
 If the employee finds that a recorded answer is inaccurate or incomplete and the record is not modified by the investigator, the employee shall be allowed to provide a written response to the specific question of concern. - iv.
-The employee will be given a copy of the final interview document and have 24 hours to amend his/her answers by providing a written response to the specific question(s) he/she is amending. - If the interview is electronically recorded, the employee shall be provided a copy of the recording or verbatim transcript when it becomes available, and shall then have 24 hours to submit a statement amending his/her statements reflected in the record of the interview. - c.
+The employee will be given a copy of the final interview document and have 24 hours to amend his/her answers by providing a written response to the specific question(s) he/she is amending. - v.
+If the interview is electronically recorded, the employee shall be provided a copy of the recording or verbatim transcript when it becomes available, and shall then have 24 hours to submit a statement amending his/her statements reflected in the record of the interview. - c.
 Any such statement amending responses to Employer questions shall, if timely filed, become part of the record of the interview to the extent it pertains to the subject matter of the interview, and the original statement shall not be considered or used until the time period for submitting amendments has elapsed. - 4.
 Patient/Resident Abuse Committee or Fact Finding.
-Where, as a principal in an investigation, an employee is directed to report on his/her own conduct to a patient or resident abuse committee or Fact Finding investigation by an appointed Fact Finder, making any determination which may result in disciplinary action for the employee, the employee shall have the right to appear, to have

-Union representation, to suggest witnesses to be interviewed and to submit relevant documents.
+Where, as a principal in an investigation, an employee is directed to report on his/her own conduct to a patient or resident abuse committee or Fact Finding investigation by an appointed Fact Finder, making any determination which may result in disciplinary action for the employee, the employee shall have the right to appear, to have Union representation, to suggest witnesses to be interviewed and to submit relevant documents.
 If a formal hearing is conducted in addition to the above, the employee shall also be entitled to call and question any witnesses.
-The employee and the Union, through the employee, shall receive a copy of any findings, and have an opportunity to rebut the findings and reports to his/her Appointing Authority, within five weekdays, before a decision is issued concerning any disciplinary action.
+The employee and the

+Union, through the employee, shall receive a copy of any findings, and have an opportunity to rebut the findings and reports to his/her Appointing Authority, within five weekdays, before a decision is issued concerning any disciplinary action.